gabrielsluz/POC2/DCL/README.md

+#Radical change of plans => use DCL now

 ## How to run this code ?
 Use a Singularity Container :)
 Building the container:
-- In the machine which has singularity,
+- In the machine that has singularity,
 - Installing all through the Singularity file was running out of memory, so it needs to installled in the sandbox mode.
 However, if enough memory is available use:

 - Plenty of memory:
 git clone https://github.com/gabrielsluz/POC2.git
-mkdir train_sf
+mkdir dcl
-cd train_sf
+cd dcl
-sudo singularity build --sandbox -F train_sf ../POC2/FullSingularity
+sudo singularity build --sandbox -F train_dcl ../POC2/DCL/Singularity

 sudo singularity shell --writable train_sf git clone https://github.com/gabrielsluz/SlowFast.git